Students of the MA African Studies. Others after consultations with the instructor.

 Applying knowledge and understanding

-- The ability to apply knowledge, insights, concepts and research methods relevant in African Studies in independent research
+e.
+The ability to understand the role of theory/concepts, methodology, and research methods relevant in African Studies in the development of independent research

 Ability to formulate judgements

-- Written and visual skills to clearly communicate the outcomes
+i.
+Written skills to clearly communicate the outcomes

-- Is able and aware of the necessity to keep abreast of relevant developments in the academic and practitioners field.
+l.
+Is able and aware of the necessity to keep abreast of relevant developments in the academic and practitioners’ field.

-- Is able to assess where his/her own research/work can contribute to academic or practioners’ fields;
+m.
+Is able to assess where his/her own research/work can contribute to academic or practitioners’ fields.